5 Questions to Ask When Choosing a Restaurant Broker in Toronto

 By taking a real interest, and by learning as much as they can about you, they will be in a better position to market your restaurant to potential buyers.
 The broker will be paid by you and should have a real interest in your goals.

 Is There Anything Else I Should Ask Restaurant Brokers in Toronto?

 You need to make sure there is a trusting relationship between you and the broker you hire.
 This goes beyond more than just the sale of a restaurant.
 After all, it’s a big decision that will impact both your professional and personal life.

-Ask these questions and more when talking with potential brokers and look for the broker that listens to you, responds to your requests, and give you the honest truth to what you hope to accomplish.
+Ask these questions and more when talking with potential brokers and look for the broker that listens to you, responds to your requests, and gives you the honest truth to what you hope to accomplish.